yowainwright/yowainwright.github.io/about.md

 ---
-title: About me, Jeffry
+title: About me
 permalink: "/about/"
 layout: post
 meta: Jeffry Wainwright is a software engineer who enjoys open source, being outside and trying to live life with purpose
 page: about
 note: about
-description: "As a software engineer, I strive to write awesome code \U0001F680—enterprise and <a href=\"//www.npmjs.com/package/shave\">open source</a>.
-I also deeply enjoy being outside.
-Trying to live life with purpose is important to me. \U0001F64F"
 redirect_from:
 - cv/
 ---

+My name is Jeffry Wainwright.
+I'm a software developer who enjoys living an active lifestyle in Playa Vista, California.
 Writing software and progressing software is a lifestyle for me.
 I'm very active in the software engineering community online and in person.

 Unrelated to software, I [ride road bikes](//www.strava.com/athletes/722335), run and commute as much as possible via skateboard.
 Lately, my outdoor passion has been surfing which has allowed me to experience the world in a whole new way—hundreds of feet from land! 🏄

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/jeffrywainwright) if you'd prefer to be less personal.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/jeffrywainwright) if you'd prefer.

 ## Open Source Projects